 The length of each article should not exceed 3,500 words, with a maximum of 100 references.
 A title page including keywords must be attached.
+It does not have to have a visual abstract or lay summary.

 7. OBITUARIES

 They refer to individuals who were outstanding either due to their professional trajectory or their having made relevant contributions to the study of digestive diseases.
 They will be included at the invitation of the Editor-in-Chief or at the proposal of readers to the Editor-in-Chief.
 They may be up to 800 words long, and be accompanied by a photograph (in the latter case a maximum of only 600 words is allowed).
 They will not include references and will not be referenced in PubMed.
 They may be signed by one or two authors.